-Any student who fails to maintain a cumulative 3.0 GPA (3.50 for Ph.D. in Conflict Analysis and Resolution) will be placed on academic probation for two terms.
-Students must raise their GPA to at least a 3.0 or above in two subsequent terms.
+Any student who fails to maintain a cumulative 3.0 GPA for the Master's Program or 3.50 for the Ph.D. will be placed on academic probation for two terms.
+During the probationary period, students must raise their GPA to at least a 3.0 or above in two successive terms.
 Students will not be permitted to take a term off between terms of academic probation.